Iwo Jima: Japanese military base

+While large areas of the Bonin Islands are designated as a national park (Ogasawara National Park) as well as inscribed on the UNESCO World Heritage List, Iwo Jima is included neither in the National Park nor the World Heritage natural site because of the military installations.

 Reunion of Honor

+The first large scale reunion on the island was held in 1970 on the 25th anniversary of the battle.
+The event was sponsored by the Fifth Marine Division Association and included both American and Japanese veterans of the battle.
+Other notable attendees included then Brigadier General William K. Jones commander of the 3rd Marine Division, NBC’s senior correspondent in Asia John Rich, and Yoshitaka Shindō grandson of General Tadamichi Kuribayashi.
+The widows of General Kuribayashi and Colonel Takeichi Nishi also attended events with American veterans held in Tokyo.

 On February 19, 1985, the 40th anniversary of the day that U.S. forces began the assault on the island, veterans from both forces gathered for the Reunion of Honor just a few meters/yards away from the spot where U.S. Marines had landed on the island.

 During the memorial service a granite plaque was unveiled with the message:

 On the 40th anniversary of the battle of Iwo Jima, American and Japanese veterans met again on these same sands, this time in peace and friendship.
 We commemorate our comrades, living and dead, who fought here with bravery and honor, and we pray together that our sacrifices on Iwo Jima will always be remembered and never be repeated.

 It is inscribed on both sides of the plaque, with the English translation facing the beaches where U.S. forces landed and the Japanese translation facing inland, where Japanese troops defended their position.

 After that, the Japan–U.S. combination memorial service of the 50th anniversary was held in front of this monument in March 1995.
 The 55th anniversary was held in 2000, followed by a 60th reunion in March 2005 (see U.S. National Park Service photo below), and a 70th anniversary ceremony on March 21, 2015.

 A memorial service held on the island in 2007 got particular attention because it coincided with the release of the movie Letters from Iwo Jima.
 The joint U.S.–Japanese ceremony was attended by Yoshitaka Shindo, a Japanese lawmaker who is the grandson of the Japanese commander during the battle, Lt.
 Gen. Tadamichi Kuribayashi, and Yasunori Nishi, the son of Colonel Baron Takeichi Nishi, the Olympic gold medalist equestrian who died commanding a tank unit on the island.

 Active Marines have also visited the island on occasion for Professional Military Education (PME).